 Many kids eat snacks on the go and it can be a recipe for mindless eating.
 To really raise a smart snacker, you want your child to be mindful with eating.

 If possible, get children to sit down for snacks (kitchen table, picnic table, or under a tree), and remember 10-15 minutes is all it takes.

 Put these tips in place and not only will you be modeling healthy snacking behaviors, your child will have a better chance at picking up on the secret to healthy snacking.

 What are your secrets to raising a smart snacker?
 Tell me in the comments below!

 Need more help with planning snacks, or inspiration and fresh ideas?
-Check out my new E-Guide below:
+Check out my E-book below: